Lichborne/Qimaera/README.md

 ## <a id="installing"></a> Installing Idris2

-The current version of the library works for Idris2 0.6.0.
+The current version of the library works for Idris2 0.7.0.

-Previous versions of the library have been tested under Idris2 0.4.0 and 0.5.1.

 The latest version of Idris can be found [here](https://www.idris-lang.org/pages/download.html), and all the instructions for installing it can be found [here](https://idris2.readthedocs.io/en/latest/tutorial/starting.html).

 ## <a id="compiling"></a> Compiling Qimaera

-Type `make package` to build the whole package.

-Type `make` to compile the main file and `./run` to run it.
+Type `make` to compile the main file and `./build/exec/main` to run it.

+Compiling individual files can be done with `idris2 --log 4 -p contrib -p linear "filename.idr"`

+When compiling individual files, there may be compiler warnings due to the infix notation used.

 ## <a id="getting_started"></a> Getting Started

 We strongly recommend starting by reading the following paper: https://arxiv.org/abs/2111.10867.
 It describes some of the main design ideas and explains how some of our libraries and functions should be understood.

-Next, we recommend reading and executing the code from file `Example.idr`.
-It contains simple examples using the functions defined in `Unitary.idr` and `QuantumOp.idr`.
+However, note that this is an update to the original, with no publicly available paper yet.
+We recommend reading and executing the code from file `Example.idr`.
+It contains simple examples using the functions defined in `UnitaryLinear.idr` and `QuantumOp.idr`.

 ## <a id="overview"></a> Library Overview

-### **`Unitary.idr`**
+### **`UnitaryLinear.idr`**

-An algebraic representation of unitary quantum circuits.
+An algebraic representation of unitary quantum circuits that is linear in its arguments due to this being a condition for use in the bastract interface.

 The `Unitary` data type represents unitary circuits.
 The `Unitary` data type is parametrized by the arity of the corresponding unitary operator.
 It has 4 constructors :